Healthy Homes Assessment Camberley

 Draught Stopping Camberley

-Draughts may lead to less temperature in households.
-A damp house is more expensive to heat, meaning wasting money and energy.
+Draughts may lead to low temperatures inside houses.
+A cold home costs more to heat, meaning wasting energy and increased bills.

-If you are able to feel external air getting in, or see the sound of a clear draught emanating from a hole or gap, then it is probably a gap or an opening that needs sealing in somehow.
-Cracks and gaps that are large should be stopped permanently.
-Cracks that are greater than 3mm and allow air to enter or exit from your house require seals.
-For instance, if an open fireplace isn’t in use it could cause draughts, and must be sealed off.
-Landlords and property managers are accountable for ensuring that these draughts are stopped as much as possible.
+If you are able to feel external air flowing in or an unobstructed draught coming from a hole or gap, then it is likely a crack or hole which needs sealing in somehow.
+Large gaps and cracks should be stopped permanently.
+Any gaps greater than 3mm that let air in or out from your house need sealing.
+For example, if an open fireplace is not in use, it can cause draughts and should be blocked off.
+Property managers and landlords are accountable for making sure that such draughts are squelched in the maximum extent possible.

-There is no require to cover up gaps or holes that are part of the building.
-For example, tiny gaps around doors and windows may be required to allow movement of the structure when the household is heated and cools in order to let them be shut and opened, rather than securing.
-We will check all doors and windows in an Healthy Homes assessment of your rental property.
+You don’t need to block holes or gaps in the building.
+For example, tiny gaps around windows and doors could be necessary to allow movement of the structure as the household is heated and cools to allow them to be shut and opened, rather than sticking.
+We will inspect all doors and windows in your Healthy Homes assessment of your rental property.

 draught stopping building inspections